Genocs/enterprise-containers/README.md

 Initially there is 1 instance of rabbitmq-consumer and 2 replicas of the rabbitmq-producer (Producer) deployed in the cluster.

-### 2.12 Port forward for RabbitMQ management UI
+### 2.12 Browse RabbitMQ Management UI

-We will use port forwarding approach to access the RabbitMQ management UI.
+RabbitMQ Management UI is enabled by port forwarding.

+In order to do this, open an bash shell and run the command.

+Please keep the shell open to keep open the port fowarding.

 ``` bash
 kubectl port-forward svc/rabbitmq 15672:15672
 ```

-### 2.13 Browse RabbitMQ Management UI
+Open the web browser:
 http://localhost:15672/

 Login to the management UI using credentials as `user` and `PASSWORD`.

 Remember that these were set during the installation of RabbitMQ services using Helm.
 If you are using any other user, please update the username and password accordingly.

+### 2.13 Generate load using `Visual Studio code Extension`

+TBV
 ### 2.14 Generate load using `Postman`

 I am using [Postman](https://www.getpostman.com/) to submit a POST request to the API which generates 2000 messages onto a RabbitMQ queue named `hello`.
 You can use any other command line tool like CURL to submit a GET request.